Skip to main content

 (Percentage)

-If data are not available, baseline and endline surveys to be conducted and budgeted by the EU-funded intervention
+Data Source: Baseline and endline public perception surveys conducted by the EU-funded intervention

-The EU-funded intervention can conduct a survey of organisations and companies assessing their trust in the use of the cyberspace.
-This indicator may also use scale of level of trust instead of percentage if more comprehensive information is sought.
+Additional Information: Public perception survey of population assessing confidence in the capacity of the law enforcement and judicial bodies to tackle cybercrime effectively can be conducted.
+This indicator may also use scale of level of confidence instead of percentage if more comprehensive information is sought.

 Percentage of individuals who report trust in the use of the cyberspace (disaggregated by sex and age) (OPSYS core indicator)